LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * other misc changes:
     * add vertical separator for manage sample statuses
     * update assay import sample status message to use warning instead of info alert display
+    * SamplesBulkUpdateForm update to only show aliquot-editable fields when any selected samples are aliquots

 ### version 2.95.0
 *Released*: 22 November 2021